Kelvinskell/filename-changer/README.md

 - [x] Iteratively change filenames
 - [x] Change filenames in the current working directory to lowercase
 - [x] Specify absolute path to directory and alter selected files in that directory
-- [x] Use this script on a remote system
 - [x] Generate random names for files
 - [x] Display version information
 - [x] Update to the latest version